-- When you suffer from anemia, add a handful of iron-rich cilantro leaves to your soup, salad or vegetables regularly.
+- When you suffer from anemia, add 1/2 cup of iron-rich cilantro leaves to your soup, salad or vegetables regularly.

 - And last but not least cilantro also helps to settle nauseous tummies, prevent flatulence, and relieve indigestion.
 We all know the importance of proper digestion for weight management.
 Together with the brown rice, this avocado rice will keep your bowels moving.
 In consequence, you are less likely to become constipated.